PatrickvanEwijk/UpperboundApproachesDuality/README.md

  2. pickletotable.py: For a specified pickle file (or txt file, which uses txt_to_pickle.py to convert to pickle), print the table corresponding to a raw data file.
  3. creatinfiguresfromrawdata.py: File to create figures corresponding to raw data files, and saving these in .pdf format.
  4. utils.py: General file, containing column names for printed tables, function for setting seeds, function for saving figures in a certain resolution, smoothening the somewhat ill defined names of the approaches in the raw data files.
- 5. modelRrobust2MS.py & modelRrobust2fBM.py: Object Oriented Programming classes for the approaches.
-Respectively for the Bermudan Max Call with multiple exercise rights and stopping a fractional Brownian motion.
+ 5. BermudanMaxCall_model.py & modelRrobust2fBM.py: Object Oriented Programming classes for the approaches.
+Respectively for the Bermudan Max Call with varying number of exercise rights and stopping a fractional Brownian motion.

 [^1]: However, it is slightly adjusted as all trajectories are used rather than the ones in-the-money.
+[^2]: I did not account for this in some files (especially SAA and SAABelomestny) while originally writing the code.
+With hindsight, I would have restructured some Python files.
+The testing trajectories are now sampled twice in these algorithms for the final runs to reproduce results, nevertheless with negligible impact on the computation time.

 ## Citation
  - Andersen, L., & Broadie, M. (2004).
 Primal-dual simulation algorithm for pricing multidimensional American options.
 Management Science, 50 (9), 1222–1234.